FB

 Almost immediately after publishing the article introducing our new Car Hauler Trailer Plans, we were hit with questions about drive-over fender trailers.
 Do we have them?
 When will we have the plans?
 Well, we deserve the questions, because we spoke about them in the other article, but did not give any further info.
 So, here it is.

-Yes, it is on the list for a while now.
+Yes, it is on the list for a while.
 We have a road map of several trailers that will eventually fill many needs for transporting vehicles and equipment.
 We offer 2 trailers in the “A” box including a 20′ 10,400 lb Car Hauler. and a slightly smaller, stouter 18.5′ 12,000 lb Hauler.
-Since then – Now, this article introduces our newest trailer plans that fit squarely in the “C” box.
+Since then – this article now introduces our newest trailer plans that fit squarely in the “C” box.

 Car / Equipment Transport